ashtadhyayi/ashtadhyayi.github.io/content/about.md

 ### Technical considerations
 - github.io is a convenient place to present the data (no money needed for server resources).
 - The Jekyll static site generator is just too slow for data of this magnitude.
 - Content is loaded from github.

+### Running off internet
-If running off the internet, you can easily clone the repository within static directory and point the attributes in the js_include tags in the details page to point to it.
+- clone the data repository within static subdirectory and point the attributes in the js_include tags in the details page to point to it.
+- Fix the variables in the hugo config.toml file appropriately.